-Southbury is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Southbury is a great place for families with children to consider.
+First of all, many other families with children live here, making Southbury a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Southbury has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Southbury’s overall crime rate is lower than average for the country.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Southbury is worth considering.

-The per capita income in Southbury in 2010 was $42,791, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $171,164 for a family of four.
-However, Southbury contains both very wealthy and poor people as well.
+The per capita income in Southbury in 2010 was $45,690, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $182,760 for a family of four.

 The people who call Southbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Southbury include Irish, English, German, and Polish.
+Important ancestries of people in Southbury include Italian, Irish, German, English, and Polish.

 The most common language spoken in Southbury is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.